antronerds/r2-tutorials/original/R2Tutorials.md

 The probeset verification table lists in the case of BCL6 the 3 probesets designed for the BCL6 gene.
 By default R2 will select the probeset with the highest average expression level.
-Clicking on the Tview link opens a separate application “Transcript view” to investigate the reporters in more detail.
-The Transcript view application is explained in tutorial 2 ”one-gene-view”.
+Clicking on the Tview link opens a separate application ï¿½Transcript viewï¿½ to investigate the reporters in more detail.
+The Transcript view application is explained in tutorial 2 ï¿½one-gene-viewï¿½.